-in the School.
-School S tandards need to be broad enough and flexible enough to support a range of teaching methodologies, service, and scholarly activity. bu
+The School of Business faculty recognizes the need for a uniform set of standards for the evaluation of teaching, scholarship, and service that is fair and flexible, and provides reasonable goals and expectations for those who seek tenure and promotion in the School.
+School Standards need to be broad enough and flexible enough to support a range of teaching methodologies, service, and scholarly activity. bu

 The School of Business adopts the University Faculty Evaluation Standards.
-The School Standards occasionally elaborate upon the University Standards to reflect the writing in the specifical of Business.
-Individual Program guidelines
+The School Standards occasionally elaborate upon the University Standards to reflect the unique efforts of faculty in the School of Business.
+Individual Program guidelines within the School may be more specific.